 Cardiovascular disease (CVD) is one of the most common causes of death in England.
 It's associated with health inequalities, with higher premature death rates in more deprived areas.

 This report highlights progress made by the health and care system in implementing our guidance on CVD management.
-You can read a summary of the findings or download the full report (PDF) for more information.

 Published February 2021

 NHS England's Long Term Plan suggests that CVD is the main area in which the NHS can save lives over the next 10 years.

 - 120,000 people died from diseases of the circulatory system in 2019

 - 56% decrease in the rate of deaths from treatable diseases since 2000

 Since 2000, we have published a suite of guidance and quality standards on the prevention and management of CVD.